-Actually I received quite a few cooking and baking related presents last year, for both Christmas and my birthday.
-The little, cute, individual cupcake stand was a present from my hubby and I adore it.
+Because I received quite a few cooking and baking related presents last year, for both Christmas and my birthday, using them feel extra extra special.
+Especially the little, cute, individual cupcake stand , present from my hubby.

-I was very excited to receive four cookbooks, which I enjoy reading, as if they are novels.
-Even though I very rarely follow a recipe religiously, I gather inspiration and ideas from my ever increasing cookbook collection.
+Also I was very excited to receive four cookbooks, which I enjoy reading, as if they are novels.
+Although I very rarely follow a recipe religiously, I gather inspiration and ideas from my ever increasing cookbook collection.

 Am I alone in my cookbook

 These Vanilla Bean Cupcakes were the final bake for a review I have been carrying out.
 So after much discussion with my daughter, regarding flavour combinations, we decided to settle on a classic vanilla sponge, with the addition of vanilla bean paste instead of extract.
 Yet I kept to vanilla extract for the best buttercream icing ever!

 The result being, the best cupcakes I have made, this year!

 Recipe: Makes 12 deep filled Vanilla Bean Cupcakes or 18-20 standard ones.

 150g/6oz Caster Sugar